We need to talk about male college enrollment across the country.

 Are there services that are not very effective for men and minorities?
 Consider speaking with the program director about these findings to develop a shared interpretation of why they may not generate equitable outcomes.
-Be careful to have a collaborative and constructive conversation, not a judgemental one.
+Be careful to have a collaborative and constructive conversation, not judgemental.
 Student focus groups can help identify opportunities to make programmatic changes and improve the service’s impact on all populations.
 After making any changes, measure the impact again the following term to see if they were effective.

 Design Impactful Male Student Success Initiatives

 While nothing covered here addresses the challenges associated with recruiting men into higher education in equal numbers to women in the first place, we do have the analytic tools to inform the work of keeping already enrolled men engaged and supporting them through to completion.
 Do you know what works for your male students?
 What should your college or university include in its male student success initiative?
 Learning communities?
 Mentoring?
 Tutoring?
 Events?
 Coaching?

 Used properly, analytics can identify and diagnose differential impacts of student success services and educational experiences contributing to equity gaps.
 The right data equips your team to design male student success initiatives with precision and certainty.
 Without it, we are just making our best guess, applying more one-size-fits-all approaches that are not working for college-going men today.
 It’s time to get serious about meeting the needs of men in higher education.
 Our men deserve better, and higher education’s recovery depends upon it.